Free Negro: Opportunities for advancement

-Free black males enjoyed wider employment opportunities than free black females, who were largely confined to domestic occupations.
-While free black boys could become apprentices to carpenters, coopers, barbers, and blacksmiths, girls' options were much more limited, confined to domestic work such as being cooks, cleaning women, seamstresses, and child-nurturers.
-Despite this, in certain areas, free black women could become prominent members of the free black community, running households and constituting a significant portion of the free black paid labor force.
+Free Black males enjoyed wider employment opportunities than free Black females, who were largely confined to domestic occupations.
+While free Black boys could become apprentices to carpenters, coopers, barbers, and blacksmiths, girls' options were much more limited, confined to domestic work such as being cooks, cleaning women, seamstresses, and child-nurturers.
+Despite this, in certain areas, free Black women could become prominent members of the free Black community, running households and constituting a significant portion of the free Black paid labor force.
 One of the most highly skilled professions for a woman was teaching.

-Many free African-American families in colonial North Carolina and Virginia became landowners and some also became slave owners.
-In some cases, they purchased members of their own families to protect them until being able to set them free.
+Many free African American families in colonial North Carolina and Virginia became landowners and some also became slave owners.
+In some cases, they purchased members of their own families to protect them until they could set them free.
 In other cases, they participated in the full slave economy.
 For example, a freedman named Cyprian Ricard purchased an estate in Louisiana that included 100 slaves.

-Free blacks drew up petitions and joined the army during the American Revolution, motivated by the common hope of freedom.
+Free Black people drew up petitions and joined the army during the American Revolution, motivated by the common hope of freedom.
 This hope was bolstered by the 1775 proclamation by British official Lord Dunmore, who promised freedom to any slave who fought on the side of the British during the war.
-Blacks also fought on the American side, hoping to gain benefits of citizenship later on.
+Black people also fought on the American side, hoping to gain benefits of citizenship later on.
 During the Civil War, free blacks fought on both the Confederate and Union sides.
-Southern free blacks who fought on the Confederate side were hoping to gain a greater degree of tolerance and acceptance among their white neighbors.
-The hope of equality through the military was realized over time, such as with the equalization of pay for black and white soldiers a month before the end of the Civil War.
+Southern free Black people who fought on the Confederate side were hoping to gain a greater degree of tolerance and acceptance among their white neighbors.
+The hope of equality through the military was realized over time, such as with the equalization of pay for Black and white soldiers a month before the end of the Civil War.